 Emu oil, as the name suggests, is derived from the emu – a flightless bird that is native to Australia.
 The oil itself is actually acquired through a multi-stage process where the adipose tissue (fat) on this bird’s back is rendered and refined into a potent oil.
 Taxonomically known as Dromaius novaehollandiae, this animal has been sought after for its valuable meat and oil for more than 30,000 years by the aboriginal people of Australia, but the animal (and its oil) has recently become more popular in other parts of the world.
 The impressive medicinal applications of this oil come from its rich supply of fats – more than 70% of the oil is made up of unsaturated fatty acids.
 This includes high levels of oleic acid, linoleic acid, and linolenic acid, as well as vitamin A and a range of other carotenoids and polyphenolic compounds, all of which have a notable effect on human health.

-Emu oil is a popular health supplement for people who are suffering from high cholesterol, obesity, fungal infections, a weak immune system, skin inflammation, arthritis, acne, circulatory issues, dandruff, eczema, oxidative stress, open wounds, surgical recovery, vision problems, dry skin and numerous other health concerns.
-There has been some controversy over this oil, as certain claims about its effects against cancer and other chronic conditions have not been thoroughly verified.
-However, thousands of years of anecdotal evidence supports many of the modern-day uses of this unique animal-derived oil.
+Emu oil is a popular health supplement for people who are suffering from high cholesterol, obesity, fungal infections, a weak immune system, skin inflammation, arthritis, acne, circulatory issues, dandruff, eczema, oxidative stress, open wounds, surgical recovery, vision problems, dry skin, and numerous other health concerns.
+There has been some controversy over this oil, as certain claims about its use on reducing the side effects of radiation and chemotherapy have not been thoroughly verified.
+However, thousands of years of anecdotal evidence supports many of the modern-day uses of this unique oil.

-When it comes to fat, poly and monounsaturated fats are actually needed by the body for a variety of purposes, so adding high concentrations of oleic, linoleic and linolenic acids to the body can improve cholesterol levels, lower the LDL (“bad cholesterol”) count in your body, and reduce your risk of atherosclerosis, heart attack, stroke and heart disease.
+When it comes to fat, poly and monounsaturated fats are actually needed by the body for a variety of purposes, so adding high concentrations of oleic, linoleic and linolenic acids to the body can improve cholesterol levels, lower the LDL (bad cholesterol) levels in your body, and reduce your risk of atherosclerosis, heart attack, stroke and heart disease.

 Emu oil can be used as a topical remedy, consumed as a supplement, added to massage oils, or even used as a vapor rub on the chest or nose.
-Emu oil is readily available throughout Australia and most parts of Asia and is becoming easier and easier to find in the west, given what has been discovered about the nutritional benefits of emu meat and emu oil.
-In terms of dosage, for topical applications, no more than a half-teaspoon to a full teaspoon is required on a given area.
+Emu oil is readily available throughout Australia and most parts of Asia and is becoming popular among other continents, given what has been discovered about the nutritional benefits of emu meat and emu oil.
+In terms of dosage, for topical applications, no more than a half-teaspoon to a full teaspoon is required in a given area.
 When taken orally, usually in the form of a capsule, one per day should be enough, although if you aren’t seeing positive results, you can increase to two capsules.

 - Massage Oil – Many massage therapists use emu oil either as the main massage oil, or blend it with other carrier oils.
 The anti-inflammatory nature of the various monounsaturated fats in this oil will not only improve the health and appearance of your skin but will also provide a soothing and rejuvenating massage experience for your muscles.